John Brown (Queensland politician): Political career

 Brown entered politics in 1919 as an alderman on the Coorparoo Shire Council, rising to be its chairman.
 In 1928 he became an alderman on the Brisbane City Council, remaining there until 1936.

 At the 1935 Queensland state election, Brown, representing the Labor, won the seat of Logan by convincingly defeating the long-serving member, Reginald King.
 He held the seat until the state election in 1944 when he was defeated by future Queensland Treasurer, Tom Hiley.

 During his public life he was a member of the Victoria Bridge Board, the Electricity Board; the Water and Sewerage Board and the Brisbane Tramway Trust.
 He was also awarded life membership of the Queensland Amateur Athletics Club and was a founding member of the Coorparoo Bowls Club.

 His brother, Dick Brown, also served in the Queensland Parliament, as the member for Buranda from 1935 until 1944.

 Personal life

-On the 13 August 1913, Brown married Mary Ellen Thomson (died 1927).
-He then married Euphemia Macintosh Galloway Crockatt (died 1984) on the 27 July 1929.
+On 13 August 1913, Brown married Mary Ellen Thomson (died 1927).
+He then married Euphemia Macintosh Galloway Crockatt (died 1984) on 27 July 1929.

 After a long illness, Brown died 1949 and was cremated at Mount Thompson Crematorium.